Overwatch 2 builds upon the legacy and foundation of the original hero shooter with a host of new gameplay and progression systems.

 Another free-to-play game that may appeal to Overwatch fans is Shatterline, a new FPS title that comes from studio Frag Lab.

-In it, players assume control of different Operatives with unique talents and a vast arsenal of weapons to pick from.
+In it, players assume control of various Operatives with distinct talents and a vast arsenal of weapons to pick from.

-These can be personalized even further by equipping various attachments to drastically alter the fire rate, recoil, and reload speed of each gun.
+These can be personalized even further by equipping various attachments to substantially alter the fire rate, recoil, and reload speed of each weapon.

-Like Overwatch 2, the game includes both co-op and competitive PvP modes with high skill ceilings.
+Like Overwatch 2, the game includes both co-op and competitive PvP modes with elevated skill ceilings.

 Plants vs. Zombies: Battle for Neighborville